open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 This specification defines consistent sampling for power-of-two sampling probabilities.
-When a sampler is configured with a non-power-of-two sampling probability, the sampler will probabilistically choose between the nearest powers of two
+When a sampler is configured with a non-power-of-two sampling probability, the sampler will probabilistically choose between the nearest powers of two.

-When a single consistent probability sampler is used at the root of a trace, the resulting traces are always complete (ignoring collection errors).
+When a single consistent probability sampler is used at the root of a trace and all other spans use a parent-based sampler, the resulting traces are always complete (ignoring collection errors).
 This property holds even for non-power-of-two sampling probabilities.

 When multiple consistent probability samplers are used in the same trace, in general, trace completeness is ensured at the smallest power